Mat-thieu/webcodecs-mp4-pipeline/README.md

 ## Todos and other considerations

-- Wrap it in a neat library some day
 - Currently only a decoder description for AVC codecs is provided
 - Use seek for decoder using MOOV box indexing, instead of decoding from start till seek point
 - VideoDecoders are being overcrowded a bit, hold onto samples until the queue lowers